Manly Waterworks

-Manly Surf n Slide re-opened in December 2016 after spending over $150k to upgrade what was the former Manly Waterworks.
 The Manly Waterworks was a water park in Manly, New South Wales, Australia.
 It was operated jointly with the Mount Druitt Waterworks and Cairns Waterworks, surviving after the later two became defunct.

+Manly Waterworks was renamed to Manly Surf n Slide in December 2016 after spending over $150k to upgrade the site.

+Manly Waterworks was demolished in 2026 to make way for extensions to the neighbouring Manly Pavilion.

-Manly Surf n Slide features in the movie BMX Bandits starring Nicole Kidman during which an escape is staged in one of the waterslides.
+Manly Waterworks features in the movie BMX Bandits starring Nicole Kidman during which an escape is staged in one of the waterslides.